k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/13_tdm_implementation_supporting_different_product_versions.md

 Examples:

 - Adding a new table, PAYMENT_DETAILS, to the  Development environment.
-This table did not exist in Production environment.
+This table did not exist in the Production environment.

-- Adding the PAYMENT_METHOD column to PAYMENT table in the Development environment.
+- Adding the PAYMENT_METHOD column to the PAYMENT table in the Development environment.
 This column did not exist in the PAYMENT table of the Production environment.

 Adding new LU tables, and adding new columns to an LU table are described in more detail below: